Mariosunny/validate-declarative/README.md

 #### `$unique`
 **Default**: `false`

-Declares the value of a property to be unique across all data validated against a particular schema.
+Declares a value of a property or an array element to be unique across all data validated against a particular schema.
 By default, all properties in a schema are non-unique.
 If `$unique` is *true*, the property will generate a